pixelshaded/alexander-fisher.com/README.md

 ahead of time and include them in the source for building the image.
 This is a strange workflow, to have to run the image to update the image.
 Database updates are handled the same way.
 The spirit of the original site is really a server which never goes down.

+### Site Generates CSS at Runtime

+If it can be precompiled do so.
+Being server side rendered helps, but ideally we don't want the client having to do the work of turning less in to css.
+Cool and convenient, but not in a production environment.